 The "Obituary" mentions that "Leaves of Grass" "shocked and attracted critics."
 At the time of Clapp's death, Whitman "is, or has recently been, an invalid, and save now and then a characteristic screed, he is unheard of."

-Clapp and Wilkins are cited as the "organizers" of the "much wondered at, admired, and sought after" group of Bohemians.
+Clapp and Wilkins are cited as the "organizers" the "much wondered at, admired, and sought after" group of Bohemians.

 He is described as a regular at Pfaff's.
 At the time of Clapp's death, "the demure and silent Willie Winter is still a journalist on a New-York daily."